tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Jun 12 2007

-Jordan Baumbach (a 62-year-old White poor college dropout) entered a church, ready to deliver a speech to religious people.
+Jordan Baumbach (a 62-year-old white poor college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Jordan Baumbach sometimes preached his views to theists, but still felt afraid.
 Jordan Baumbach thought about praying to the Unblinking Eye, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Jordan Baumbach entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Jordan Baumbach used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.